2022 Lesotho general election: Results

 The elections were postponed in the Stadium Area constituency following the death of the Basotholand Total Liberation Congress candidate.

 The ruling All Basotho Convention lost all its constituency seats, including that of party leader Nkaku Kabi.
 Although the Democratic Congress party ran its campaign opposing the ABC, the party's recent support for the coalition government allowed the new Revolution for Prosperity (RFP) party to seem more credible as a new start.

+Graph of the party split among 120 seats.